webplatform/docs-wpd/Community/Meetings/General/2014/0513_raw_mtg_notes/index.md

 (tangent on how to display compatibility info tabled until future)

-jensimmons: for now, let's use "Ready to Use"
+jensimmons: for now, let's use &quot;Ready to Use&quot;

-AmeliaBR: should we still put the template up for now, with a <div> for the text?
+AmeliaBR: should we still put the template up for now, with a &lt;div&gt; for the text?

 jensimmons:  Yes, add a line of html at a place where it makes sense as